Admissions Information | Undergraduate Nursing

 - Be certified in CPR with 2 year expiration.
 Nursing students are required to take a CPR course for Health Care Providers or Professional Rescuers.

-- Have taken a CNA course, a state registration exam, and be a Certified Nursing Assistant.
+- Have taken a certified CNA course.
 This course is offered locally at Lake Superior College in Duluth, American Red Cross in Duluth, or WITC (Wisconsin Indianhead Technical College) in Superior, WI.

 - Have satisfied the immunization requirements listed on MyHealth.

-- Provide registration date for the TEAS V (Test of Essential Academic Skills) exam.
+- Provide registration date for the ATI-TEAS (Test of Essential Academic Skills) exam.

 - Follow the schema for registration.
 It is advantageous if you complete the World Languages requirement your freshman or sophomore year.